A reasoning runtime for software, devices, and machines.

 Runtime-level supervision

 An advisor model the executor cannot bypass.
-CONTINUE / REDIRECT / HALT enforced before any reply ships.
+CONTINUE / REDIRECT / HALT is enforced before a final response ships.

 03Memory